gazishahi/flix/README.md

 ### Notes
 - I had issues with the backdrop image overlapping the poster image in my details screen.
 I just repositioned the image views to resolve this.
 - I noticed some movies (like The Flash (2022) and The Flash (1990)) had no backdrops which would cause crashes.
 I resolved this issue by changing 'let backdropPath = movie["backdrop_path"] as!
 String' to 'let backdropPath = (movie["backdrop_path"] as?
 String) ??
-"0"'
+"0"' in my CollectionDetailsViewController.swift file

 ---